Dfn-Wrapper-Dev/cordova-plugin-chg-manifest/README.md

 # Chg Manifest
-A corodva plugin to change debug, allow backup and cleartext
+A corodva plugin to change manifest for debug and allow backup for local build (qa)